Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

 Here, we give the proof of Theorems~\ref{thm3} and~\ref{thm: triangle-heavy}.
 As remarked previously, we study the graph $B(m, n, p)$ instead, which allows us to apply the conclusions from the light clustering regime.
 In particular, let $\hat C\m_{k}$ be the connected component in $B(m, n, p)$ that has the $k$-th largest number of $\cV$-vertices (breaking ties arbitrarily), and denote by $\hat\mu\m_{k}$ the counting measure for $\cV$-vertices on $\hat C\m_{k}$.
 Then Theorem~\ref{thm1} tells us that

 in the same sense of convergence as \eqref{eq: cv-thm2}.
 On the other hand, there is a dual procedure to the one described in Section~\ref{sec: intro} that builds $G(n, m, p)$ from $B(m, n, p)$.
 To do so, we should regard $\cU$-vertices as individuals and $\cV$-vertices as communities.
 Let $\tilde\mu\m_{k}$ be the counting measure for $\cU$-vertices on $\hat C\m_{k}$.
-Theorem~\ref{thm3} will follow from~\eqref{eq: cv-heavy'} once we show two things: first, with high probabilities, the ranking of the connected components in $\cU$-vertices yields the same ranking as in $\cV$-vertices; secondly, in \eqref{eq: cv-heavy'} above, we can replace $m^{-2/3}\hat\mu\m_{k}$ by $m^{-\frac16}n^{-\frac12} \tilde\mu\m_{k}$.
+Recall that for the current discussion we have $\#\cU=n$ and $\#\cV=m$.
+The convergence in~\eqref{eq: cv-heavy'} is close to the one claimed in Theorem~\ref{thm3} apart from two aspects: first, ranking of the components in Theorem~\ref{thm3} corresponds to ranking in $\cU$-vertices rather than $\cV$-vertices; secondly, in the theorem, we use counting measures on the $\cU$-vertices with a different scaling $m^{1/6}n^{1/2}$.
+This scaling can be understood this way: in a first order approximation, the numbers of $\cU$-neighbours for each $\cV$-vertex is of the order $np\sim \sqrt{n/m}$; thus for a connected component that contains $m^{2/3}$ $\cV$-vertices, there are approximately $m^{1/6}n^{1/2}$ $\cU$-vertices.
+More specifically, Theorem~\ref{thm3} will follow from~\eqref{eq: cv-heavy'} once we show two things: first, with high probability, the ranking of the connected components in $\cU$-vertices yields the same ranking as in $\cV$-vertices; secondly, in \eqref{eq: cv-heavy'} above, we can replace $m^{-2/3}\hat\mu\m_{k}$ by $m^{-\frac16}n^{-\frac12} \tilde\mu\m_{k}$.
 Both are proved in the following proposition.

 \begin{prop} Assume \eqref{hyp: H}.
 The following holds for each $k\ge 1$: